Does TRT Increase Heart Attack Risk?

 Testosterone replacement therapy has been proven to enhance exercise capacity without causing any detrimental effects on left ventricular ejection fraction, which is associated with cardiac complications resulting from the enlargement of the left side of the heart.

-In addition, research has demonstrated its positive effects on insulin resistance and haemoglobin A1C levels in individuals with diabetes and its ability to decrease the body mass index (BMI) of obese individuals.
+In addition, research has demonstrated its positive effects on insulin resistance and haemoglobin A1c levels in individuals with diabetes, as well as its ability to decrease the body mass index (BMI) of obese individuals.

 Besides enhancing muscle strength, sexual function, and mood, TRT offers many beneficial effects on male health.

-Furthermore, the review concluded that TRT was associated with a small decrease in all-cause mortality.
+Furthermore, the review concluded that TRT was associated with a slight decrease in all-cause mortality.
 The authors recommended that more research be conducted to determine the exact role of TRT in cardiovascular disease.

 While there may be an increased risk of heart issues within the first two years of using TRT, the study found that overall mortality rates were lower over the 22 years.